pmean/build-website/text/17/08/r-syllabus.md

 trying to work in R at the same time as viewing the recorded lectures, it is recommended that you use a system that will allow you to follow along with the recordings and make notes as needed.
-The most effective system is using two monitors.
-This can be accomplished by playing the recording on one screen and doing other operations on the other screen.
+The most effective system is using two monitors.<U+00A0> This can be accomplished by playing the recording on one screen and doing other operations on the other screen.

 All of the files and videos referenced below are available at